Everyone knows, I’m a science geek. I have researched how to treat my rare, unrelenting and unresponsive disease.

 While I don’t expect I will be mountain bike or ski racing again, I desperately hope for more improvement.

-This is why I have sought entry into a FDA Phase II Clinical Trial for Mesenchymal Stem Cells (MSC’s).
+This is why I applied for entry into a FDA Phase II Clinical Trial for Mesenchymal Stem Cells (MSC’s).
 Click here for more details on the trial.

-The trial is being run by a non-profit called Hope Biosciences Stem Cell Research Foundation based out of Houston, TX.
-It is taking more of my own stem cells, culturing them, and re-infusing them back into me at pre-determined intervals in the coming months.
+The trial itself is being run by a non-profit called Hope Biosciences Research Foundation based out of Houston, TX.

 I went to Houston August 22nd, and was finally able to meet my very special friend Amanda who had HSCT last October as well.
 She took care of me from the moment of my arrival to my departure.
 Plus we chatted nonstop!
 She’s a powerhouse of strength and brilliance.
 Thank you for everything my friend ❤️

 Stem cells reside in different parts of the body and during HSCT they are harvested from the bone marrow.
-In this clinical trial they take the stem cells from adipose tissue (fat).
+At Hope Biosciences, they have you go to a plastic surgeon to remove the stem cells from adipose tissue (fat).
 They were taken from my belly (see YouTube below: WARNING GRAPHIC).

 The stem cells are separated from the fat, cleaned of toxins, and mixed with Hope Bioscience’s proprietary media to culture them in the lab.
 It can take up to 8 weeks for this to be completed.
 Click here for the process.

-Basically, I will need to return to Houston up to 6x for these to be put back in me.
+I will need to return to Houston in the future for my stem cells to be put back in me.
 This treatment is for restoration and regeneration only; not disease control.
 There are no side effects.
 No chemo.
-I have the option of having half of it put directly into my spinal cord (intrathecally) which an interventionist does.
+I have the option of having half of it put directly into my spinal cord (intrathecally) which an interventional radiologist does.
 Yup, that’ll be painful, but if it gives me better chance of improvement, I’ll do it.

 Amanda, another girlfriend Sagirah and I toured their facility.
 I was only allowed to take certain images and will post in another blog.
 The three of us have all had HSCT at Clinica Ruiz and had a lot of very direct medical questions for them.
 I felt good after leaving Hope Biosciences.

-Admittedly, there is no guarantee this will give me more functionality, since it’s still in clinical trials.
+Admittedly, there is no guarantee this will give me more functionality, since it’s still in the clinical trials process.
 Regardless, it is extremely promising regenerative medicine and I am very hopeful and excited to start this next previously unplanned stage.